tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 [Just 1,Just 2,Nothing,Just 4]
 ```

-In addition to lists and Maybes, a number of other built-in types have instances of Functor:
+In addition to lists and `Maybe`s, a number of other built-in types have instances of `Functor`:

 ```haskell
 GHCi> :i Functor